 The Surprise Saguaros are 1 of 6 teams in the Arizona Fall League, which is a showcase for the top players in minor league baseball.
 All 6 teams in the Arizona Fall League are located in the Phoenix metro area.
 During my week in the Valley of the Sun, I’ll attend 1 game at each of the league’s 6 ballparks.
 This afternoon’s game featured the Mesa Solar Sox and the Surprise Saguaros.
-I’m an Oakland A’s fan, so I was interested in seeing the Mesa team play because the A’s players in this league were assigned to play for Mesa.
+The ballpark in Surprise is the spring training home of the Texas Rangers and Kansas City Royals.

 The game was a pitcher’s duel for 7 innings and then both team’s bats woke up for the last 2 innings.
 Mesa defeated Surprise by a final score of 8-5.
 Box Score